 Feedback from Family and Friends

 It took me nine years to write my first book for educators, The Firm, Fair, Fascinating Facilitator.
-Within its pages, I speak my truth about what great teaching entails and how anything less than such efficacy takes its toll on both students and teachers.
-I wanted my fellow educators, new and veteran alike, to learn from my mistakes, as well as to benefit from my wisdom.
+Within its pages, I speak my truth about what great teaching entails and how anything less than such classroom efficacy takes its toll on both students and teachers.
+I wanted my fellow educators, new and veteran alike, to learn from my mistakes, as well as to benefit from my experience.

 Both teaching and writing can be a lonely business.
 Validation and enthusiasm from my students always reinvigorates me, but adult interaction and feedback is necessary as well.
-Time has to be carved out to connect with colleagues, and my books and blogging are a new way to continue the education conversation amongst a wider, even global, community of teachers.
+Time has to be carved out to connect with colleagues, and my books and blogging are a new way to continue the education conversation amongst a wider, even global, community of educators.
 I am always heartened to see instances when the degrees of separation between me and my fellow teachers continues to become delightfully smaller.

 My Students’ Expressions of Gratitude

-Its wire mesh receptacle is surrounded by crashing waves and two frolicking dolphins, all cast in chintzy resin and its many crannies encrusted with nearly a decade and a half’s worth of dust.
+Its wire mesh receptacle is surrounded by crashing waves and two frolicking dolphins, all cast in chintzy resin and its many crannies encrusted with a decade and a half’s worth of dust.
 My student bought it for me because we were reading one of the best books ever, The Island of the Blue Dolphins.
 I keep it to remind me that the literature I share with my students resonates with them far beyond the walls of my classroom.

-While teaching in South Los Angeles for twenty-one years, most of my students came from immigrant families with little formal education and limited resources.
+While teaching middle school in South Los Angeles for twenty-one years, most of my students came from immigrant families with little formal education and limited resources.
 The challenges they faced were abundant and daunting, yet I can boast many student success stories.
 One of my most cherished moments was when one of my students invited me to her parents’ house for her graduation party—not from high school, not from college, but from UCLA law school!

-At the backyard fiesta, I was as proud as her parents; but I was not just proud of their accomplished daughter.
+At the backyard fiesta, I was as proud as her parents; but I wasn’t just proud of their accomplished daughter.
 I also had the pleasure of visiting with several of my former students.
 One was a second-year math teacher, and another was one of five Robles brothers, all of whom had graced my English class at one time or another, beginning my very first year of teaching.
 In that glorious evening, I felt like much of my career had come full circle and that my impact had indeed meant something, even all these many years later.